ErikBird/OpenReviewCrawler/README.md

 ``python acceptance_labeling.py --help`` will display all possible arguments.

+If an existing json datafile is placed in the output path, this file is reloaded and all existing venues are skipped.

+Otherwise if venues are already stored in the SQL Database, these venues will be overwritten and not skipped.
+However we made sure that the ID Keys remain the same.
+This enables us to **update only certain venues without loading all venues from the database**.

 ### Labeling Approach
 The labeling is done with string matching of the invitation names and note content.